Query Types

 It represents the operation that is being performed at the time when the query is executed and, therefore, the way in which records are either read or written in the RONIN space that is being addressed by the query.

-To insert individual records for a given RONIN schema, the create query type can be used:
+To insert individual records for a given RONIN model, the add query type can be used:

 name: 'Elaine Marksman',